researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 Please ensure the newest version of Android SDK is properly installed.
 The best way to download Android SDK is through Android Studio, which can be downloaded [here](https://developer.android.com/studio).
-The SDK manager can be opened in Tools->SDK Manager option in the Android studio, and the Android SDK Build-Tools and platform, which is required to build and run the artifact, can be downloaded in the SDK Tools tab and the SDK platform tab, respectively.
+The SDK manager can be opened in Tools->SDK Manager option in the Android studio, and the Android SDK Build-Tools and platforms, which are required to build and run the artifact, can be downloaded in the SDK Tools tab and the SDK platform tab, respectively.
 To build the artifact, please add the path to the d8 compiler into the PATH environment variable.
 The d8 compiler can be found at the directory of the newest version of build tools (currently 29.0.2) `[SDK_LOCATION]/build-tools/29.0.2`.